dvamsidhar2002/Project-VIVA-Personal-Desktop-and-Voice-Assistant/README.md

 * Ask to open google,brave,youtube,stack overflow
 * take screenshot of current screen
 * record your voice
+* Open calender and look into the calender of any year you desire

 The current code is very rigid and has fixed to perform particular task.
 Looking forward to improve the effectiveness of the assistant and automate it.